 - Dog interviews take place the day of the 4-H Fair Dog Show, and appointments are not scheduled.
-Bring up-to-date green and yellow forms to the interview. - Horse Interview Judging, Extension Office conference room, Tuesday, July 9th at 6:00 pm.
-Bring up-to-date green and yellow forms to the interview. - 5 Any exhibitor or parent who publicly expresses disapproval of the decision of the judges, through act or inference shall be guilty of unbecoming conduct and may forfeit the premium and be excluded from further competition. - 6 No exhibitor is allowed to enter more than one entry per class number except rabbit. - 7 Superintendents in charge of the buildings are to refuse exhibits after the entry deadline. - 8 Exhibits may be removed from the Commercial Building 6:00 pm on Sunday and 11 am-8 pm on Monday in the Commercial Building.
-Claim your items within 30 days after the fair at the County Extension Office. - 9 Fair Premium Money will be paid through Thursday, August 15th, 2024, at the fair.
+Bring up-to-date green and yellow forms to the interview. - Horse Interview Judging, Extension Office conference room, Wednesday, July 9th at 6:00 pm.
+Bring up-to-date green and yellow forms to the interview. - Any exhibitor or parent who publicly expresses disapproval of the decision of the judges, through act or inference shall be guilty of unbecoming conduct and may forfeit the premium and be excluded from further competition. - 6 No exhibitor is allowed to enter more than one entry per class number except rabbit. - 7 Superintendents in charge of the buildings are to refuse exhibits after the entry deadline. - 8 Exhibits may be removed from the Balsamroot Room after 6:00 pm on Sunday, and from 11am-8 pm on Monday in the Extension Office as well.
+Claim your items within 30 days after the fair

+- upstairs at the Extension Office. - 9 Fair Premium Money will be paid through Thursday, August 14th, 2025, at the fair office.